PNC Center (Cleveland): History

 In 1975, National City Bank had many of its office functions scattered in Downtown Cleveland.
 National City almost had moved from Downtown Cleveland to a suburban location but opted to remain in Downtown Cleveland.

 In 1977, National City announced plans for a new corporate headquarters in Downtown Cleveland.
 The cost was set at $50 million.
 Tax abatement, then a new form of financing, was used in its construction.
-Tax Abatement started in New York City under then Mayor Abraham Beame to spur growth in New York City after its default in 1975.
-Tax Abatement is used to cut property taxes to develop a property.
 In 1976, then Cleveland Mayor Ralph Perk brought NYC's idea to Cleveland.
 In 1977, National City Bank became the first Cleveland company and project to use tax abatement.